 Longer periods are often required before resuming certain lifting or exercising activities – ask your Surgeon how long before you can start exercising, lifting children or grandchildren, and other heavy lifting or strenuous activities.

-Cosmetic Surgery for Women and Men will provide you with after garments.
+Coco Ruby Plastic Surgery will provide you with after garments.
 Good results depend on a collaborative approach and a healthy lifestyle.
 Follow instructions given to you by your Surgeon, and attend all post-operative appointments.
 Remember to follow post-op instructions precisely for a faster recovery.

 Light office duties or other tasks may be resumed in about 2 weeks for most patients, however this can this can vary.
 No heavy lifting for several weeks to a few months.